wbzyl/rack-codehighlighter/README.markdown

 * yaml, yui\_javascript

 ## Why?
+TODO

 Currently, almost everything what I write is rendered by Ruby on Rails and Sinatra applications.
-To improve the readability of the text,
-I want the code fragments to be colored.
+To improve the readability of the text, I want the code fragments to be colored.
 So extending Rails and Sinatra frameworks with syntax highlighting is a must.

 The problem is to how syntax highlighting features are hooked into these frameworks.

 Look at the current practice.
 To this end, analyze the top three tools listed on *The Ruby Toolbox* in category